-Being charged with a crime is a serious matter – even more so when the crime is a felony.
-If you have been arrested, you need the immediate help of an experienced criminal defense attorney who can help protect your rights.
-Our Pittsburgh felony attorneys have represented clients in local Pittsburgh courts, and we frequently obtain favorable outcomes.
+Being charged with a crime is a serious matter – even more so when facing felony allegations.
+If you have been arrested, you need the immediate help of an experienced criminal defense attorney who can protect your rights.
+Our Pittsburgh felony attorneys have represented clients in local courts, and we fight hard to get favorable outcomes.

 Contact Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC today at (412) 281-2146 for a free initial consultation of your case.

 Pennsylvania classifies crimes into distinct categories by severity under Pa.
 Code §18.106.
 Each type has corresponding punishments and consequences that may be applied if a defendant is convicted.
 Some of the most severe crimes are felonies.